MirunaAgopian/QuizApp/README.md

 _An interactive quiz web app built for frontend enthusiasts!
 Users answer questions about HTML, CSS, and JavaScript and receive visual and audio feedback based on correctness.
 Perfect for self-testing or learning through play._

 🚀 Features
--🔢 Question Flow: Questions displayed sequentially using a dynamic JSON structure -🎯 Answer Feedback: Visual and sound effects for correct and incorrect answers -📊 Progress Tracking: See your current question number and total correct answers -🔁 Restart Game: Restart the quiz from scratch with reset progress and visuals -🧠 Frontend Topics: Covers core concepts of frontend development
+-🔢 Question Flow: Questions displayed sequentially using a dynamic JSON structure  <br>
+-🎯 Answer Feedback: Visual and sound effects for correct and incorrect answers  <br>
+-📊 Progress Tracking: See your current question number and total correct answers  <br>
+-🔁 Restart Game: Restart the quiz from scratch with reset progress and visuals  <br>
+-🧠 Frontend Topics: Covers core concepts of frontend development <br>

 🛠️ Technologies Used
 - HTML